 - Is a high interest rate on deposit accounts important to you?

 - Do you use ATMs a lot, and what ATM perks does this bank offer?

 - Are the bank's app and desktop site easy to navigate and understand?

 - How does the bank compare to a local credit union?

 Just because a bank account is marketed as ideal for seniors doesn’t mean that it’s a better deal.
 For example, you might find a senior checking account offered with a $10 maintenance fee, even though another account carries only a $5 fee.

 In other instances, you might find that a checking account of any sort doesn’t make sense.
 If you have to keep $1,500 in the account to qualify for a dividend, you might be better off keeping the money in a savings account or in a Certificate of Deposit where interest is paid regardless of the balance.

-Other Accounts to Consider
+Other Checking Accounts to Consider

-Watch For Bonuses
+Watch Out for Bonuses